 Importance of our part-time faculty in the lives of students

 The role part-time faculty play in the success of community colleges and their students needs to be highlighted.
 Before the pandemic in 2020, part-time faculty members taught nearly half the classes at the state's community colleges.
 Our colleges need part-time faculty to serve students.
-Part-time faculty contribute in;
+Part-time faculty contribute in

-Expanding the capacity of major and GE courses
+Expanding the capacity of major and GE courses and availability of course sections across modalities

-Bringing in industry practitioners who bring in hands-on experience
+Bringing industry practitioners with hands-on experience into the teaching and learning environment

-Including additional support faculty for colleges including counselors, tutorials, and librarians
+Increasing studentsupport faculty for colleges including in the roles of counselors, tutorials, and librarians

-Providing the breadth and depth of curriculum
+Contributing to the breadth and depth of curriculum offered

 Providing excellent instruction and service to CCC students across the state

-The truth is our colleges would not be able to thrive without the contributions of our part-time faculty.
+The truth is our students and our colleges would not be able to thrive without the contributions of our part-time faculty.
 This paper will address ways to intentionally and equitably engage part-time faculty locally and statewide.

-A Recent California State Auditor report (February 2023) identifies several systemic barriers to Part-Time Faculty members' ability to meet student needs when compared to full-time faculty:
+A recent California State Auditor report (February 2023) identifies several systemic barriers to Part-Time Faculty members' ability to meet student needs when compared to full-time faculty:

 Part-time instructors are less likely to use high-impact educational practices- which are more likely to engage students- such as referrals to tutoring services